cocos/cocos-docs/en/audio-system/audiosource.md

 For more flexible control of AudioSource playback, you can add a custom script to the node where the **AudioSource component** is located and then call the appropriate API to control audio playback.

-1. Add the AudioSource component to the node and specify the audio resource.
+1. Add the AudioSource component to the node and specify the audio asset.

 2. [Create script](../scripting/setup.md) in the **Assets** panel and name it (e.g. ``AudioController``), then double-click to open the script for writing, as follows:

     ```typescript